divin-d1/divin-d1/README.md

 ---

 ## About me
-I’m Rukundo Furaha Divin — CEO at Ngwino, backend engineer, prompt engineer, Machine Learning Engineer and cybersecurity practitioner focused on testing and hardening systems.
+I’m Rukundo Furaha Divin — CEO at Sicily Labs, backend engineer, prompt engineer, Machine Learning Engineer and cybersecurity practitioner focused on testing and hardening systems.
 I combine hands-on engineering, security testing, and product leadership to bring ideas into production.

 - Role: CEO at Sicily Labs
 - Location: Rwanda
 - Availability: Open to work

-Ngwino collaborates directly with founders and creators to bring their ideas to life — from concept and scoping to implementation and delivery.
+Sicily labs collaborates directly with founders and creators to bring their ideas to life — from concept and scoping to implementation and delivery.

 ---